IvoSt98/anime-one-piece-quiz/README.md

 * As a user, I want immediate feedback on my answers so that I can learn from my mistakes.
 When I answer a question, I want to know immediately if my answer is correct or incorrect.

 * As a user, I want the quiz to be responsive so that I can take it on any device, whether my phone, tablet, or computer.
-This includes ensuring that the layout adjusts smoothly to different screen sizes and that all interactive elements (like buttons and text fields) are easily usable on both touchscreens and traditional displays.
+This includes ensuring that the layout adjusts smoothly to different screen sizes and that all interactive elements (like buttons and text fields) are easily usable on touchscreens and traditional displays.

  ## Features
 **Our Header**

-+ The header displays the name of the quiz at the top of the screen.
++ The header displays the quiz's name at the top of the screen.
 + It remains fixed in position throughout the game, serving as a constant reminder to the user of the quiz they are participating in.

  ![Header](readme-screenshots/features/header.png)